 We do not currently have any employees.
-Mr. Penn is our Chief Executive Officer.
+Mr. Penn, our Chief Executive Officer, is the Managing Member of our Investment Adviser.
 Our Investment Adviser currently has four senior investment professionals, Messrs.
-Penn, Giannetti, Williams and Briones.
-In addition, Mr. Efrat is our Chief Financial Officer and Treasurer and Mr. Guy F. Talarico is our Chief Compliance Officer.
-Our Investment Adviser and Administrator have hired and expect to continue to hire professionals with skills applicable to our business plan, including experience in middle-market investing, leveraged finance and capital markets.
+Chang, Giannetti, Penn and Williams.
+In addition, Mr. Efrat, our Chief Financial Officer and Treasurer, is a Managing Director of our Administrator, and Mr. Hardin is our Chief Compliance Officer.
+Our Administrator and our Investment Adviser have hired and expect to continue to hire professionals with skills applicable to our business plan, including experience in middle-market investing, leveraged finance and capital markets.